Items | French Quarter Highlights Self-Guided Walking Tour of New Orleans

 8

-Manoir Lalaurie
+Lalaurie Mansion

 This is it: The LaLaurie Mansion.
 So what exactly happened here?
 Delphine LaLaurie had a disturbing appetite for violence, which she inflicted upon her enslaved servants.
 She beat them, underfed them, and seemed to take pleasure in their suffering.
 It became an open secret in town, but authorities didn’t really care.
 That is, until Delphine chased an enslaved girl off the edge of the roof with a whip and the girl fell to her death.
 Authorities then forced the LaLaurie’s to surrender their nine remaining servants.